 The main cause of dog dry skin is a lack of skin moisture.
 Dog dry skin and low skin moisture can be the result of:

 - Age.
 Dogs with age-related health problems such as kidney disease and diabetes tend to have more dry skin problems than younger dogs because their bodies don’t produce as much oil to keep their skin healthy.

 - Weather.
 Dry weather conditions also contribute to dry skin in dogs because they make it harder to sweat toxins from their bodies via paws and pants.
 This causes an increase in bacteria growth in exposed areas where the fur isn’t present anymore (like paws and the nose), which can lead to skin infections.

 - Environmental Factors.
 Extreme temperatures and low humidity can dry your dog’s skin and make it appear flaky or scaly.
-Exposure to sun or wind can dehydrate your dog’s skin and make it appear scaly and cracked.
+Exposure to the sun or wind can dehydrate your dog’s skin and make it appear scaly and cracked.

 What Are the Symptoms of Dry Skin in Dogs?

 - Scaling, crusting or flaking on your dog’s coat surface — especially behind the ears or around his nose, mouth, and eyes

 - Dry patches that may bleed when scratched or picked at by your pet